If you can buy, why rent? That’s a question a good number of people grapple with where real estate is concerned.

 Finding the Right Partner

-A typical investment cycle, irrespective of whether you are resident or non-resident, will involve finding and buying a property in Canada, having the property in your custody for a time as it appreciates and accumulates equity, then offloading it at the opportune time.
+A typical investment cycle, irrespective of whether you are a resident or non-resident, will involve finding and buying a property in Toronto, having the property in your custody for a time as it appreciates and accumulates equity, then offloading it at the opportune time.

-Buying a rental property in Canada can be a brilliant idea and sound investment if you are in great financial shape, are looking to diversify your income sources, and don’t mind enlisting the help of a property management company, especially if you too busy to take care of the property or far away from it.
+Buying a rental property in Toronto can be a brilliant idea and sound investment if you are in great financial shape, are looking to diversify your income sources, and don’t mind enlisting the help of a Toronto property management company, especially if you are too busy to take care of the property or far away from it.